Skip to Content

 Craig Is a Research Officer in Seed Science and Technology with a research focus on seed of both introduced and indigenous plant species.
 Craig’s work on indigenous flora centres around seed conservation though ex situ storage of seed as part of the New Zealand Indigenous Seed Bank project, for which Craig is project leader.
 This work includes research into seed desiccation tolerance, storage and germination.
 Work on introduced species is looking at the transmission and viability of endophytes beneficial to the New Zealand pastoral sector in seed.

-Senior Lecturer in Agronomy - Institute of Agriculture and Environment
+Senior Lecturer in Agronomy - School of Agriculture

-Programme Director - Bachelor of AgriScience - CoS - Administration and Management
+Programme Director - Bachelor of AgriScience - College of Sciences

 Crop production: Yield and quality of cereal grain crops; forage crops including cereals, maize for silage and brassica crops; seed production of crop and herbage species.